The Batman Adventures: The Batman and Robin Adventures (1995–1997)

 Following the re-branding of the animated series as The Adventures of Batman and Robin, the comic series was relaunched.
 It ran for 25 issues and 2 annuals, as well as 2 specials (an adaptation of Batman & Mr. Freeze: SubZero; and Dark Claw Adventures, a non-canon Amalgam comic featuring the Batman-Wolverine hybrid).
 Ty Templeton was the regular writer, with Rick Burchett as the artist.
 However, according to colorist Rick Taylor, the series was cancelled before many planned stories could be published.
-Some of them included another Batgirl and Robin team up, Batman teaching a grieving widower the futility of vengeance, the origin of the Threatening Three and the first appearance of Anarky.
+Some of them included another Batgirl and Robin team up, Batman teaching a grieving widower the futility of vengeance, the origin of the Threatening Three and the debut of Anarky.